DataDog/dd-trace-rb/docs/GettingStarted.md

 **Application-side sampling drops traces as early as possible.
 This causes the [Ingestion Controls](https://docs.datadoghq.com/tracing/trace_pipeline/ingestion_controls/) page to not receive enough information to report accurate sampling rates.
 Use only when reducing the tracing overhead is paramount.**

-If you are use this feature, please let us know by [opening an issue on GitHub](https://github.com/DataDog/dd-trace-rb/issues/new), so we can better understand and support your use case.
+If you use this feature, please let us know by [opening an issue on GitHub](https://github.com/DataDog/dd-trace-rb/issues/new), so we can better understand and support your use case.

 You can configure *Application-side sampling* with the following settings: